eparey/pesci/wiki/Input-Files.md

 ## Required Input Files

 Pesci requires 3 main inputs: the **single-cell gene expression data** for each of the two species being compared and a **gene orthology file** listing all orthologous gene pairs across these two species.
-Single-cell gene expression data can be provided in any of the following format: a **scanpy h5ad** file, a **sparse expression matrix** (CellRanger-like directory) or a **dense expression matrix** (as found in some NCBI GEO datasets).
-We provide example codes below to convert a **Seurat object** into these accepted format.
-Depending on the input format of the provided single-cell gene expression data, an additional file giving the **cell barcode to cell cluster correspondence** might be necessary.
+Single-cell gene expression data can be provided in any of the following formats: (1) a **sparse expression matrix** (CellRanger-like directory), (2) a **scanpy h5ad** file or (3) a **dense expression matrix**.
+On this page, we provide example code showing how to convert a **Seurat object** into one of these accepted formats.
+Depending on input format, an additional file giving the **cell barcode to cell cluster correspondence** might be necessary.

 > [!WARNING]
 > Two important aspects of data preparation for pesci are to ensure (i) that **gene ids** (or gene names) are the **same across the provided gene expression matrix and gene orthology file** and (ii) that gene ids are **unique to each species** (if unsure, we recommend adding a species prefix to gene names, i.e. for instance Procro_TTN and Cragig_TTN).